Embiid dominates again in 76ers’ 122-110 win over Celtics

 Embiid scored 11 points in the third — on the strength of 6 of 6 from the line — and the Sixers outscored the Celtics 42-28 and grabbed the lead.
 The 42 points were the most in the Sixers scored in the third in almost two years.

+“He realizes he’s got guys that can help him be great,” 76ers guard Ben Simmons said of Embiid.
+“He’s talking a lot more.
+His leadership his grown.”

-All-Star guard Ben Simmons converted a three-point play late in the fourth that snuffed a short Boston run, then picked off a pass and dunked for a 108-100 lead.
+Simmons converted a three-point play late in the fourth that snuffed a short Boston run, then picked off a pass and dunked for a 108-100 lead.
 Harris followed with a 3 and the two-game sweep was on.
 Simmons had 15 points and 11 assists.

+“I caught them falling asleep a few times and tried to make plays for my teammates,” Simmons said.

+The Celtics had no answers in the fourth as the Sixers improved to 8-0 with their regular starting lineup.

 TIP-INS:

-Celtics: Payton Pritchard, who had emerged as the first guard off the bench, suffered a sprained right knee and was helped off the court. … Jaylen Brown Stevens said F Jayson Tatum is “closer than not” to returning to the lineup following a bout with COVID-19 but there was no definitive date.
+Celtics: Payton Pritchard, who had emerged as the first guard off the bench, suffered a sprained right knee and was helped off the court.
+He could miss a few days … Stevens said F Jayson Tatum is “closer than not” to returning to the lineup following a bout with COVID-19 but there was no definitive date.
 Tatum will continue workouts in Boston. … G Aaron Nesmith sat out with back spasms suffered from running drills at Thursday’s practice.

 76ers: Signed G Rayjon Tucker to a two-way contract.